-He was the uncle of Admiral Sampson Edwards.
+He was the uncle of Admiral Sampson Edwards and Captain Valentine Edwards.

 He was serving in the West Indies as early as 1731, was commissioned lieutenant on 30 November 1740, and promoted commander on 6 September 1747.
 He had the brig Kingfisher 10 from August of that year, and retained her until appointed to the sloop Falcon 10 in June 1752.
 With this vessel he went out to Africa and then Jamaica with the Assistance 50, Captain George Stepney, and following the latter’s death in May1753 he was posted captain of the Assistance with seniority from 27 December 1753, having brought her home to pay her off.
 In August 1754 he commissioned the Gosport 44, going out to Africa in November before returning via the West Indies, and in 1756 he was employed in convoy duty.